Virginia man who videoed Charlottesville horror sues Infowars' Alex Jones for defamation

 Gilmore, in the complaint, said his parents’ addresses were published online and an unknown powdery substance was sent to their home.

-Also named in the suit various Infowars "reporters" and other right-wing bloggers.
+Also named in the suit are various Infowars "reporters" and other right-wing bloggers, including West, who called the Charlottesville attack a "setup."

 Gilmore is seeking unspecified damages for his “reputational injuries and emotional distress, as well as punitive damages to deter the defendants, and others like them, from visiting such harm on other private citizens in the future,” according to a statement from his lawyers.